 In-Hospital

-When a person is admitted to a hospital, during admission the patient will speak with admissions staff to discuss their treatment plans and give consent to treatment.
-At this time they can speak with their physician about their wishes to either be resuscitated or only use ventilation, or both.
+When a person is admitted to a hospital, they will speak with admissions staff about their treatment plans and give consent to treatment.
+At this time, the patient can speak with their physician about their wishes to be resuscitated, to only use ventilation, or both.
 This discussion is important to the patient’s wishes being honored.

 Do not resuscitate in hospital generally only applies to the length of a single hospital stay and must be reaffirmed with each visit.
 The temporary nature is meant to allow patients who are in changing health conditions to make decisions that are appropriate for their current situation but allow for built-in updates should their health outlook change.